 Estimates of the population of Jerusalem from ancient sources varies widely.
 Those who say that ancient historians overestimated numbers as a matter of course are speaking truthfully, at least as a rule.
 However, to extrapolate and to assume that this is true of the biblical writers is not careful scholarship.
 Clearly, the New Testament authors were not writing books in the same genre as Josephus or Tacitus.
 Those who claim that Luke is grossly exaggerating need to present evidence to support their conclusion, not simply make an unsupported claim.
 Luke has been shown to be remarkably reliable on so many details that to simply make an unfounded statement that he only “meant to render impressive the marvel that here the lord himself is it work” is downright irresponsible.

-Let me give you a sampling of the kinds of numbers you will find for the seventh century AD, both from ancient sources and from modern estimates.
+Let me give you a sampling of the kinds of numbers you will find for the first century AD, both from ancient sources and from modern estimates.

 - From the Biblical Archaeology Review: 80,000 “Estimating the Population of Ancient Jerusalem”, Magen Broshi, BAR 4:02, Jun 1978